 Indoor prep tips to keep you toasty and warm all winter

 - Sound the alarms.
-Carbon monoxide is an odourless, colourless, tasteless, and poisonous gas that’s created when fuels such as natural gas, propane, oil, wood, and coal are burned.
-Risks from both carbon monoxide and fire increase during the winter months when fireplaces, woodstoves, and furnaces are used more often.
+Carbon monoxide is an odourless, colourless, tasteless, and poisonous gas that’s created when fuels like natural gas, propane, oil, wood, and coal are burned.
+Risks from both carbon monoxide and fire increase during the winter months when fireplaces, wood stoves, and furnaces are used more often.
 Take a little time each month to make sure your smoke and carbon monoxide detectors are in good working order.

-- Stay warm and cozy.
-Keep the heat in and the cold air out by caulking cracks in drafty windowpanes — and for even more protection from the harsh winter wind, try sealing your windows with thin plastic and waterproof tape.
+- Dodge the drafts.
+Keep the heat in and the cold air out by caulking cracks in drafty windowpanes — and for even more protection from the harsh winter wind, consider purchasing a window insulation kit or try sealing your windows with thin plastic and waterproof tape.

 - Call the local chimney sweep.
 Have your fireplace and chimney professionally inspected and cleaned to prevent harmful smoke and soot from backing up into your home.

 - Take a breath of fresh air.
 Clean or replace the filters in your furnace and humidifier to keep them running efficiently.
 Your furnace filter should be replaced at least once every three months — but when the heat is running 24/7, it doesn’t hurt to inspect it monthly and change it before the three-month mark if it’s looking worse for wear.
 The humidifier pad should be changed once a year, before you first fire up your furnace.

 - Prevent pipe drama.
 If you plan to take a trip in the winter, set your home’s thermostat to at least 13°C (about 55°F) — or higher if your home is older or isn’t insulated as well — to prevent your pipes from freezing and bursting.